To find an archived article,

 they're there, you can be sure they'll be enjoying some out-of-season global

-warming on Bali's beautiful beaches.
+warming in Bali's beautiful beaches and resorts.

 The event bears the enigmatic name COP-13,